 Another helpful tip is to break your flight into smaller, manageable chunks.
 Instead of thinking about the total flight time, focus on getting to the next meal service, finishing a movie, or taking a short nap.
 When you focus on these smaller goals and celebrate accomplishing them, the trip will feel shorter.

 One of the best ways to deal with the stress of a long flight is to relax.
 When you're calm, you are less likely to feel restless.
 Try to make your space as comfortable as possible, whether that means bringing a travel pillow, wearing cozy clothes, or listening to soothing music.
-A relaxed attitude can really change the whole flight, making it feel much more manageable and even enjoyable.
+A relaxed attitude can really change the whole flight.
+It makes the trip feel much more manageable and even enjoyable.

 11. Upgrade When Possible